You are here

 Proper Disposal of Medications

-Please review the following links for how to properly dispose of medications and medication disposal sites; also summarized in this brochure.
+Please review the following links for how to properly dispose of medications, and for information about local medication disposal sites.

 Western Lakes Sewer and Sanitation District, Duluth, MN